wendongbi/Bridged-GNN/README.md

   ```bash
   python main_bridged_graph.py --hidden_dim 128 --num_epoch 400 --start_eval_epoch 300 --epsilon 0.5 --k_within 3 --k_cross 20  --seed 0  --save --dataset_name office_amazon2dslr --version v2  --check_within --check_cross
   ```

+Then the learned bridged-graph will be saved into the `./data_bridged_graph` folder, and the model parameters will be saved into the `./ckpt` folder

 * Step-2: to conduct knowledge transfer on the learned bridged-graph with GNN (here we use KT-GNN):